pypm/home/docs/studies/bc20201216/index.md

 To account for this, the transition date is adjusted by +/- 2 days around the best fit date.
 This process increases the interval quoted for the final growth rate substantially.

-Growth continues in the Interior and Northern regions.
+There may be indications that the growth in the Interior and Northern regions is slowing.
+A new transition has been added to indicate that possibility for both regions.
+As a result the current growth estimates are very uncertain.

 The points are daily cases, and the stars show weekly average, to help guide the eye.